 Once your sneakers bite the dust, consider donating them to Nike’s Reuse-a-Shoe program, where they will be turned into sport and playground surfaces for kids around the world.
 It’s easy to participate, too; simply mail your old sneakers or drop them off at a Nike store.
 Many other retailers, athletic clubs, and schools around the country also accept shoes for Nike’s program, so check the website for participating locations.
 And if your sneakers are still in good shape, organizations like oneworldrunning.com will give them to needy athletes around the world.

-If your local charity shop takes clothing and furniture donations, odds are it will also take gently used sheets and towels, too.
+If your local charity shop takes clothing and furniture donations, odds are it will also take gently used sheets and towels, too—those are just some of the secrets thrift and consignment shops won’t tell you.
 But for more well-worn linens, drop them off at a nearby animal hospital, pet boarding facility, or veterinary office.
 Those tattered t-shirts will make Fido and Fluffy’s cages a little cozier during their stay.
-Find out more secrets thrift and consignment shops won’t tell you.

 Thanks to the rate at which we go through phones these days, many discarded cell and smartphones are piling up in landfills.
 Just drop your out-of-date phone off at Best Buy, and it will be properly disposed of.
 Before you recycle, though, make sure to wipe your phone of any personal data such as numbers, notes, etc.

 You can’t recycle plastic frames, but metal ones can safely be recycled with other scrap metal.
 Alternatively, organizations like neweyesfortheneedy.com will gladly take your old pairs of glasses and sunglasses for people who cannot afford them.
 You can also drop off no-longer-needed frames at LensCrafters, Target Optical, or other participating stores and doctors’ offices, and they will send them to onesight.org, another vision-centric charity.